nkpro2000sr/man-manjaro/AlsoKali.md

 ```
 then `sudo update-grub`

-> replace 'kali-linux-2020.2-live-amd64.iso' by your ISO file name.
+> Replace 'kali-linux-2020.2-live-amd64.iso' by your ISO file name.
+> **Check your main partition lable is 'linux'.
+If not change it or edit /etc/grub.d/40_custom**

 # Step 5
 Kali Live is setuped successfully.
 Now reboot, select Kali Live, and HACK :smiling_imp::dragon: